 While I was eager to regain those past life skills, I had to ask myself: for what purpose?
 Why did I want that to be my focus?
 I don’t identify myself as a healer, so while I wanted to regain those forgotten skills, I was also curious how that fits into my soul purpose.

 When we use the word focus, it implies honing in on a singular point.
-While we often find that we have two contradictory thoughts, two opposing values, two divergent foci for energy and intention, those make us a divided house.
+While we often find that we have two contradictory thoughts, two opposing values, or two divergent foci for energy and intention, those make us a divided house.

 I went back to the drawing board and reconsidered my focus.

 During that same retreat years ago, I identified three core themes of my other known lives.
-This was a concern for me, too, as it was not one, but three.
+This was a concern for me, too, as it was not one but three.

 Hub and Spoke Aspects